 B.Sc 1st Semester Dravidian Open University Syllabus: Dravidian Open University provides many UG, PG courses, and many research programs.
 Bachelor of science is the UG course provided by the university with some specializations.
-On this page, the details of B.Sc 1st Semester Dravidian Open University Syllabus 2020 – B.Sc 1st Year is given.
+On this page, the details of B.Sc 1st Semester Dravidian Open University Syllabus 2023 – B.Sc 1st Year is given.
 In the syllabus, all the units of B.Sc first semester with all the specializations are given below and also the list of subjects in the B.Sc I semester syllabus is mentioned.
 Download B.Sc 1st-semester syllabus pdf on this article.
-The University official website is www.dravidianuniversity.ac.in

 Content in this Article

 The Dravidian University, Kuppam, Chittoor district, Andhra Pradesh, India was established by the Government of Andhra Pradesh with the initial support of governments of Tamil Nadu, Karnataka, and Kerala for integrated development of Dravidian languages and culture.
 At present, it has 20 academic departments and 6 research centers.
 The Dravidian family of languages, which includes more than 27 tongues, the most ancient, living language family of the world.